 Having all your documents in one place requires a lot of work, so collect them earlier.
 If you are thinking about how to organize important papers, consider having all your personal, property-related, and financial documents near you.
 Don’t forget to gather all medical and school records and all necessary documentation, too.
 All essential papers should be copied and adequately packed.

-Contact Relevant Institutions and Inform Them About Your Relocation
+Contact Relevant Institutions and Inform Them About Your Long Distance Relocation

 Switching Utilities and Canceling Subscriptions Should Also Be in Your Relocation Plan